Rent safe and private dog parks hosted by locals

 If your dog will be playing with other dogs, it’s important to pay close attention to what they’re wearing.
 You don’t want anyone’s teeth or paws getting caught in loose fabric or buckles!

-That said, it’s always a good idea to bring a well-fitted collar or harness along with your dog’s identification tags.
+That said, it’s always a good idea to bring a well-fitted collar or harness along with your dog’s identification and rabies tags.
+Las Vegas requires all dogs over four months of age to be licensed.

 Pack a leash or two